DKFZ-OpenMedPhys/deep-learning-for-neutron-dosimetry-with-FNTDs/README.md

 ## D) Step by step instructions for the nnU-Net workflow

 Here, the whole pipeline from raw data input to final output and evaluation is described.
-In the section "E) Detailed Folder and File Structure" below, the whole data structure can be seen in full depth.
+In the section E), the whole data structure can be seen in full depth.
 Every created file or folder is linked by "(#)" to the corresponding step(s) in the workflow.
 There, you can have a better overview in which step(s), which files or folders where created or required.